 Whilst you’re strolling about the ice diamonds like a happy Ice Queen (or king, although it doesn’t have the same ring to it) remember to glance over at the glacial river and into the sea as often as you can.
 The amazing Diamond Beach Iceland is home to many seals which you can quite easily see as long as you stay alert.

 However, Diamond beach is also home to one of the best places to see orca whales in Iceland.
 Now, I’m a huge wildlife person and I get excited just writing about it (and we didn’t even see one!), so if you’re like me then there are some good vantage points on the bridge just behind the diamond beach or some better lookouts on the north side.
 Good luck!

-Once you have finished with Diamond Beach then cross the road and walk up to Jökulsárlón Lagoon.
-When I say walk I don’t want you to think its a hike or something, you may have even parked next to when you first arrived.
+Once you have finished with Diamond Beach Iceland then cross the road and walk up to Jökulsárlón glacial lagoon.
+When I say walk I don’t want you to think it’s a hike or something, you may have even parked next to it when you first arrived.
 Jökulsárlón Lagoon is literally 100m from the beach.